 Of the many reasons to work through a business plan, the main one is this; when you're done, you'll know whether or not your proposed business idea can be turned into a profitable small business.

 Profitable franchises are profitable because someone else has worked through the plan, smoothed out all the kinks and come up with something that makes money.
 If you have the money to buy into a profitable franchise and are the kind of person that would make a good franchisee, this can be the ideal solution for you.
-See Should You Buy a Franchise?, Turnkey Operation, and How Much Does a Franchise Cost?

-New Businesses Don't Make Money
+Funding New Businesses

 Face it; you can't live on air for months on end while you're building your new business up to the point that it makes money.
 Don't dismiss bank loans as a source of funds.
-While money is tight, the banks have said repeatedly that they are lending to small businesses with strong business plans.
-Or perhaps a line of credit will do the trick.

-If you are currently receiving Employment Insurance now or have received Employment Insurance benefits within the last three years (five years if your Benefits period included a maternity or parental claim), you may be eligible for The Self-Employment Program.
+If you are currently receiving Employment Insurance now or have received Employment Insurance benefits within the last three years (five years if your Benefits period included a maternity or parental claim), you may be eligible for the Self-Employment Program.

 The program's mandate is to "provide financial assistance to eligible individuals to help them create jobs for themselves by starting a business" and it will provide either regular Employment Insurance benefits until the end of your benefit period or financial assistance for living expenses, while teaching you business skills and how to create a business plan.
 In my opinion, it's the best small business grant in Canada.
-If you're interested in starting a small business and qualify, you should definitely apply.
+If you're interested in starting a small business and qualify, you should apply.